Leslie Kean

 Leslie Kean is an American investigative journalist and author of books about UFOs and the afterlife.

 Early life and education

 Kean is the daughter of environmentalist and philanthropist Hamilton Fish Kean (1925–2016) and the granddaughter of Congressman Robert Kean.
-Her uncle is former New Jersey Governor Thomas Kean, and her cousin is New Jersey State Senator Thomas Kean Jr. The New Yorker reported in 2021 that she has "a modest family income" (income derived from inherited wealth).
+Her uncle is former New Jersey Governor Thomas Kean, and her cousin is Congressman Thomas Kean Jr. The New Yorker reported in 2021 that she has "a modest family income" (income derived from inherited wealth).

 She grew up in New York City and attended Spence School and Bard College, and helped "to found a Zen center in upstate New York".